TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 <a name="TFBranches"></a>
 ##TF Branches
-Branches are just different copies of the same project.
+Branches are copies of the same project that can exist either on Github or locally on your computer.
 They allow multiple people to work on a project at the same time.
 After the work has been completed on a branch it is then merged back into the main project branch (called "preview" for curriculum and "develop" for engineering).
-After the **preview** or **develop** branch has been made stable a course lead or engineer will merge with the **master** branch.
+After the **preview** or **develop** branch has been made stable a course lead or engineer will merge it with the **master** branch.

 <a name="curriculumbranches"></a>
 ###Curriculum Branches